glisak/Rhetos-wiki/Migrating-Rhetos-applications-from-NHibernate-to-Entity-Framework.md

-# Migrating Rhetos applications from NHibernate to Entity Framework

 When upgrading from **Rhetos v0.9** to **Rhetos v1.0**, the ORM framework is changed from *NHibernate* to *Entity Framework*.
 The following text describes breaking changes that require modifications in the application's DSL scripts and C# code.